In a nutshell

 Despite significant achievements in the two decades, South Africa is still among the top ranks of international statistics on violence and crime, and a general lack of actual and perceived safety is commonly regarded as having a profound impact on the quality of life of people, and the country’s ability to overcome the triple challenge of poverty, inequality and unemployment.

 Against this backdrop, as part of the official development cooperation between the two countries, South Africa and Germany are jointly implementing the Inclusive Violence and Crime Prevention (VCP) Programme.
-The VCP programme seeks to contribute to the national development priority of creating a safer South Africa by addressing the root causes of violence and crime through promoting integrated, holistic and developmental prevention approaches.
-The programme supports the vision of Chapter 12 of the National Development Plan (Building Safer Communities) and is closely aligned to South Africa’s overarching national policy framework on violence prevention, the White Paper on Safety and Security.
+The programme seeks to contribute to the national development priority of creating a safer South Africa by addressing the root causes of violence and crime through promoting integrated, holistic and developmental prevention approaches.
+The programme supports the vision of Chapter 12 of the National Development Plan (Building Safer Communities) and is closely aligned to South Africa’s overarching national policy framework on violence prevention, the White Paper on Safety and Security, and its implementation strategy the Integrated Crime and Violence Prevention Strategy, as well as the National Strategic Plan on Gender-based Violence and Femicide.

 How we do it